 - make money by charging members of the public for services;

 - make money by selling or leasing property; and

 - invest money in shares and receive dividends.

-It is what the organisation does with the profit, rather than the fact it might have made a profit, which makes the organisation nonprofit.
+It is what the organisation does with the profit, rather than the fact it might have made a profit, which makes the organisation not-for-profit.
 For example, in a not-for-profit organisation, any of the profits that the organisation makes, from the sale of services or property, must be used to carry out the organisation’s purpose and must not be distributed to members or any other individuals.

-What is a for profit organisation and how is this different?
+What is a for-profit organisation and how is this different?

 In a for-profit organisation (such as a business), the profit may be distributed to the organisation’s owners, or to individuals members or shareholders.
-In a for profit organisation, people who are involved in the organisation are entitled to receive a personal benefit from the profits of the organisation (such as a dividend, or money when they sell their shares, or a payment directly from the profit).
+In a for-profit organisation, people who are involved in the organisation are entitled to receive a personal benefit from the profits of the organisation (such as a dividend, or money when they sell their shares, or a payment directly from the profit).
 It can be a little confusing as some of these for-profit organisations operate in the community sector (for example, in childcare and aged care).

 Different laws for not-for-profits

 It is important to know the difference because there are different laws that apply to for-profit and not-for-profit organisations.
 Many of these laws treat not-for-profits favourably – on the basis that the organisation hasn’t been set up by people to make a personal profit, and that the resources of the organisation will be put back in to helping the community.
 For example:

 - legal structure: if your organisation wants to incorporate, there are particular legal structures that are only available to not-for-profit organisations (such as an incorporated association)